 Introduction

 Hospitals in the United Kingdom are struggling to cope with the demands of ever increasing numbers of admissions.
 This pressure is felt keenly during the 75% of the year that does not fall between 9am and 5pm Monday to Friday.
-During this ‘Out of Hours’ (OOH) period, care is largely provided by a skeleton staff of junior doctors, support workers and nurses.
+During this ‘Out of Hours’ (OOH) period staffing levels are generally much lower.
+This effect is further exacerbated during the 10pm to 9am ‘night shift’ when care is largely provided by a skeleton staff of junior doctors, support workers and nurses.

-This small and relatively junior OOH team must provide timely care for emergency admissions and acutely unwell patients on the wards.
 Over the past decade, reducing length of stay and an increasingly complex range of diagnostic and treatment options mean more interventions and tasks must be co-ordinated in a shorter time, a situation which has shifted care further towards the evenings, nights and weekends.
 Over the same time period, individual junior doctors’ working hours have fallen by more than 35% to comply with the European Working Time Directive(1).
 These factors have contributed to increased shift intensity and cross-speciality cover, and to problems of communication between and across shifts (2).

-These challenges are magnified by the increased stress, decreased support, and potential fatigue when working OOH.
-Failure to perform well may both delay patient care and impact on its quality, with well-documented effects on error rate and adverse outcomes (3, 4) and there is evidence that this high demand role leads to emotional burnout and worse quality of life(5).
+.
+Failure to perform well may delay patient care and impact on its quality, with well-documented effects on error rate and adverse outcomes (3, 4).There is evidence that this high demand role leads to emotional burnout and poor quality of life(5).

-Junior doctors’ awareness and use of best practice for night shift work appears low (6), with many reporting instances of not being able to take breaks shifts.
-Objective assessment of the non-technical skills of junior doctors (such as time management, communication, and navigation) is increasingly possible from routinely collected data from electronic records, ordering and taskflow systems (7, 8).
+Junior doctors’ awareness and use of best practice for night shift work appears low (6), with many reporting instances of not being able to take breaks during shifts.
+Objective assessment of the non-technical skills of junior doctors is increasingly possible from routinely collected data from electronic records, ordering and taskflow systems (7, 8).
 However this is either not captured or not interrogated in most hospitals.
-We have previously described objective granular data on tasks undertaken by new junior doctors that supports the need for training in task prioritization (9) and route planning(10) and highlighted the gap between senior and junior clinicians in understanding non-technical skills in OOH care (22).
+We have previously described objective granular data on tasks undertaken by new junior doctors that supports the need for training in task prioritization (9) and route planning(10) and highlighted the gap between senior and junior clinicians in understanding non-technical skills in OOH care (9).
 Such results relate to recurrently voiced concerns over the preparedness of new junior doctors and may be associated with the significant increase in mortality seen over the month when new doctors start work(11).

-In response to this apprenticeship gap, simulation has become an increasingly common and effective tool in medical education, particularly for invasive or high-risk procedures(e.g.(12, 13)).
+In response to this ‘apprenticeship gap’, simulation has become an increasingly common and effective tool in medical education, particularly for invasive or high-risk procedures(e.g.(19, 20)).
 However, standard clinical simulation techniques are usually resource intensive with limited scope for repeated attempts, particularly if applied to non-technical skills(14).
 Virtual simulation is an appealing prospect in this regard, as it has the potential to prepare people and improve performance (15).
 The application of video game technology and methodology is becoming more influential in delivering successful medical education aimed at junior doctors(16) and patients(17).